Water Emergency? What to Do Until Help Arrives

-Whether it’s a burst pipe or a water heater mishap, few situations are more unnerving than watching a massive amount of water pour into your home.
-Even a smaller leak is nothing to snort at.
-The plumbing and water damage restoration team is on the way… but what do you do until help arrives?
-Here are some tips from ROTO-ROOTER’s Minneapolis plumbing experts:
+Whether it’s a burst pipe, a water heater mishap, storm water or sewage backflowing into your basement, few situations are more unnerving than watching a massive amount of water pour into your home.
+Even a small leak is nothing to snort at.

 - Safety first.
 If you don’t feel safe in the house, get out!
 There could be a danger of slipping and falling, not to mention electrical hazards.